-You’ve probably been told to opt for whole grains, like brown rice, over more refined grains, like white rice, since their fiber makes them take longer to digest, mitigating a blood sugar rise.
+Let’s be clear: Brown rice, or any unprocessed grain, is better for your blood sugar than refined foods like white bread and pasta.
+So always opt for whole grains, like brown rice, over more refined grains, like white rice, since their fiber makes them take longer to digest, mitigating a blood sugar rise.
 However, you also have to pay attention to the amount of carbohydrates you eat at one sitting, Palinski-Wade warns.
 “That plays the biggest role in blood sugar management,” she warns.
 That means a huge serving of whole grains can easily put you over your carb allotment for that meal.
 One cup of cooked brown rice, for instance, contains 51 grams of carbs on its own—that’s before you tally up other sources in your meal, like vegetables or beans.
 Palinski-Wade recommends sticking to 30-45 grams or less per meal.
 Even if the rice is brown, you’re better off limiting yourself to a half cup.

 “Organic” is more label lingo that people tend to believe means 100 percent healthy.
 “Organic snacks don’t always equate to healthier options.
 I’ve had clients consuming organic candy, which, although made with organic ingredients, is still candy that’s packed with added sugar,” Palinski-Wade says.
-Watch for these 7 clear signs you could have high blood sugar.
+(Watch for these 7 clear signs you could have high blood sugar.)

 Yes, they are fruit, but many brands add sugar to the mix to reduce the berry’s natural tartness.
 In fact, one popular brand contains nearly 30 grams of total sugar (some of this is coming from the fruit itself) per quarter cup.
 Choose varieties with no added sugar (read the ingredients list) and eat a portion that’s in line with your goals.
 As the American Diabetes Association points out, two tablespoons of dried fruit contain 15 grams of carbohydrates.